 In Ireland – the home country of Fr.
 Patrick Devine, Executive Chairman, and Fr.
 Oliver Noonan, Country Director – the work of Shalom (SCCRR) has been acknowledged and endorsed publicly by the Society of African Missions, and by the state-funded Misean Cara which provided funding for that work from 2012 – 2017.
 This very positive endorsement is a tribute to the board of directors and the management team and staff of Shalom based in Nairobi, and to our various international donors who recognize that without peace there cannot be sustainable development to empower communities, improve education, enhance human rights, and alleviate poverty in Eastern Africa.

-This acknowledgement is in line with the increasing recognition of our approach to conflict transformation and peace-building that is attracting attention throughout Africa and in many other parts of the world.
+This acknowledgment is in line with the increasing recognition of our approach to conflict transformation and peace-building that is attracting attention throughout Africa and in many other parts of the world.

-We thank the Society of African Missions and Misean Cara for your recognition and your strong endorsement of Shalom (SCCRR) and our work in Eastern Africa.
+We acknowledge the Society of African Missions and Misean Cara for your recognition and your strong endorsement of the high calibre of Shalom-SCCRR’s professionalism, methodology, administration, and leadership.

 In his Executive Chairman’s Report for 2018 – https://shalomconflictcenter.org/shalom-sccrr-chairmans-report-for-2018-%EF%BB%BF/ – Fr.
 Patrick Devine PhD stated: “In a review of our funding arrangements in 2017 we informed Misean Cara in Ireland of our decision not to seek further funding from them, and to concentrate on strengthening our collaborative working relationships with other donors in the years ahead”.
 That collaborative strategy with other donors is now being actively pursued.